Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.Drilling.DrillingProperties/readme.md

 - `Namespace`, a string that contains the namespace of the class where this property is defined
 - `ClassName`, a string that contains the class name where this property is defined
 - `PropertyName`, a string that contains the name of the property
-- `AbscissaReferenceType`, which is of type `CommonProperty.AbscissaReferenceType?`
-- `AnglePositionReferenceType`, which is type `CommonProperty.AnglePositionReferenceType`
-- `AxialPositionReferenceType`, which is type `CommonProperty.AxialPositionReferenceType`
-- `AzimuthReferenceType`, which is of type `CommonProperty.AzimuthReferenceType?`
-- `DepthReferenceType`, which is of type `CommonProperty.DepthReferenceType?`
 - `MandatoryType`, which is of type `CommonProperty.MandatoryType?`
-- `PositionReferenceType`, which is of type `CommonProperty.PositionReferenceType?`
-- `PressureReferenceType`, which is of type `CommonProperty.PressureReferenceType?`
-- `TimeReferenceType`, which is of type `CommonProperty.TimeReferenceType?`
-- `PhysicalQuantity`, which is of type `PhysicalQuantity.QuantityEnum?`
-- `DrillingPhysicalQuantity`, which is of type `DrillingPhysicalQuantity.QuantityEnum?`
 - `SemanticFacts`, which is of type `List<SemanticFact>?`

 This method can be used to generate the meta information of all the properties defined in an `Assembly`.